Sideeq16/alx-low_level_programming/0x09-static_libraries/README.md

 0x09.
 C - Static libraries

-0. Create the static library libmy.a containing all the functions listed below
+  0.  static library libmy.a containing all the functions listed below.

-1. Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+  1. Create_static_lib.sh creates a static library called liball.a from all the .c files that are in the current directory.